Culture:

 - inferior kinds of work

-- Work deliberately setting out to win favour with the people
+- Work deliberately setting out to win favour with the

 - Culture actually made by the people themselves